TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: CONCLUSION

-This paper introduces a novel dense SLAM system that leverages neural implicit representations in the dynamic domain.
+This paper introduces a novel dense SLAM system that leverages time-varying neural implicit representations to understand dynamic scenes.
 Our novelty lies in the introduction of a time-varying representation to extend 3D space positions to 4D space-temporal positions.
-Additionally, we introduce a more efficient keyframe selection strategy, which we calculate the overlap ratio between the current frame and each frame in keyframes database by casting rays.
-And our keyframe selection strategy based on the overlapping-ratio enables us to construct more complete dynamic objects.
-Different from existing approaches, our method do not rely on pre-trained models to reconstruct the dynamic objects.
+Additionally, we introduce a more efficient keyframe selection strategy by calculating the overlapping ratio between the current frame and each frame in the keyframes database.
+Additionally, our keyframe selection strategy enables us to construct more complete dynamic objects.
+As opposed to existing dynamic SLAMs, our method does not rely on pre-trained models to reconstruct the dynamic objects.

-\textbf{Limits \& Future work.} Our system presents a competitive performance on multiple public dynamic synthesis datasets, while evaluations on the real-world sequences are absent due to the limited access to public dynamic datasets.
-Furthermore, our method enrolls inaccurate camera pose estimation when there are high-speed moving objects in the environment.
-These are potential directions for our next step work.
+\textbf{Limits \& Future Work:} The trade-off between mapping quality of real-world scenes and complexity of DNNs, as well as camera pose estimation with high-speed moving objects are potential research directions for our future endeavors.